 You may have noticed some strange language on our church’s logo.
-That’s Latin, which we know that hardly anybody uses these days.
+That’s Latin, which we know hardly anybody uses these days.
 So what on earth is a church in today's world doing using an old dead language in its logo?
 Well, those five statements in Latin hearken back to the Protestant Reformation, during which the gospel and glorious truths of the Christian faith were recovered.
 Christians have been celebrating and teaching these truths ever since, and we intend to teach these truths today as we believe that they are at the heart of the Christian faith.
-The five “Solas of the Reformation” contained within our church logo are Sola Scriptura, Sola Gratia, Sola Fide, Solo Christo, and Soli Deo Gloria.
+The five “Solas of the Reformation” contained within the Arlington Baptist Church logo are Sola Scriptura, Sola Gratia, Sola Fide, Solo Christo, and Soli Deo Gloria.

 The next four solas could be summarized by what the apostle Paul wrote in Ephesians 2:8–10, “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”

 “Sola Gratia” simply means by grace alone.
 Anyone who comes to saving faith in Christ does so supremely and solely by God’s grace – God’s unmerited favor.
 In our sin, we do not deserve to be saved, but God, in his glorious grace, saves many.
-This doctrine is also taught in the Scriptures (Romans 3:24, Ephesians 1:3–8, and 2:8–10).
+This doctrine is also taught in the Scriptures (Romans 3:24, Ephesians 1:3–8; 2:8–10).

 “Soli Deo Gloria” means to God alone be the glory.
 Because God is the author and finisher of our faith, he alone is worthy of glory and praise.
 He is worthy of glory not only because he has accomplished salvation in Christ, but also because of his work of creation.
-Again, this doctrine is taught and affirmed by Scripture (Romans 11:36, Ephesians 3:21, 1 Peter 4:11, Revelation 1:5–6, 4:11).
+Again, this doctrine is taught and affirmed by Scripture (Romans 11:36; Ephesians 3:21; 1 Peter 4:11; Revelation 1:5–6; 4:11).